cannonkeys/ck-docs/docs/photon-user-guide.md

 ### Understanding How Devices Work
 Photon can store 4 devices onboard, meaning once paired you can cycle through 4 devices on the fly.
 These are called BT1, BT2, BT3, and BT4 on the keymap.
 Once a device is paired to a specific BT profile, it can be swapped to by hitting the same key combination you used to originally pair it.

-If you want to remove a device from a BT profile, you have to clear the device list, and re-pair your keyboard.
-There is not currently a way to only remove a single BT profile.
-The key combination to clear your BT profiles is:
+If you want to remove a device from a BT profile, cycle to the device using the above shortcuts, and do the following:

  - Hold `FN+Right ALT` and tap `Home`